tarektech/tarektech/README.md

-software engineering student at istanbul aydin university and self-taught front-end developer who is inspire to learn about new technologies and motivated to improve skills to build high quality websites and projects taking online courses by udemy and coursera websites to improve my skills
+software engineering student at istanbul aydin university and self-taught front-end developer who is inspire to learn about new technologies and motivated to improve skills to build high quality websites and projects

 - 🌍 I'm based in istanbul